johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part-1/index.md

 ### Multi-day Walks

-After doing the Sherpa-organized walk on the West Highland Way (almost twenty years ago) I thought to myself that I could arrange that myself.
+After doing the Sherpa-organized walk on the West Highland Way (more than twenty years ago) I thought to myself that I could arrange that myself.
 And that's what I have been doing.
 What I am hoping to do in these posts is to share some